 Whip up a batch or 2 of these dream-worthy Soft Maple Brown Sugar Cookies!
-They literally melt-in-your mouth and if you love maple syrup based goodies and the old-fashioned Amish drop cookie vibe with a modern twist, then you'll love these whole-heartedly.
+These soft cookies literally melt-in-your mouth!
+If you love maple syrup based goodies and the old-fashioned Amish drop cookie vibe with a modern twist, then you'll love these whole-heartedly, especially fall season.

 The best part, besides eating them of course, is how easy they are to make.

-No rolling, no cookie cutters, no chilling the dough, no frosting and no weird ingredients.
-The ingredients used are pretty much always on hand, which is always a good thing, right?
+- No weird ingredients -- The ingredients used are pretty much always on hand, which is always a good thing, right?

 My son is vegan and his girlfriend eats a lot of vegan food and it seems the vegan diet is becoming more and more mainstream, with people cutting out animal products for environmental, ethical and health reasons.